December 30th, 2019

-There are different things that can be your trigger.
+Different things can be your trigger.
 It can be emotional, situational, environmental, or a combination of these three things that can trigger your bad habit.
 Breaking bad habits can be difficult because there are parts of your brain that associate your cravings as “feel good” with the bad habit.

 There are a few approaches that can help you break free of your bad habits...